 Visitors Guide to Seattle

 Seattle, known as the Emerald City, has attractions to suit any taste and satisfy even the most reluctant traveler.
 From the shores of the Pacific to the majestic mountain backdrop, there is a cultural blend of history and modernization as well as natural and man-made wonders.
+Seattle also has beautiful sunsets.
+You can check sunset Seattle as one of your travel guides.
 With so many things to see and do, what should be the first?
 We hope that you love this Visitors Guide to Seattle.

 For those who love nature and the lure of the sea there is the Seattle Aquarium.
 Located at Pier 59, on the Puget Sound waterfront, they are open 365 days a year to accommodate every vacation.
 Home to Sea Otters, Giant Pacific Octopus, a multitude of fish species, Harbor Seals, and many more.
 Daily feedings will entertain the nature-lover in all.